zainafzal88/stream-blog/content/posts/2021-09-19-using-env-variable-one.md

 ---
-title: "Implemented Validation For Posting Notes"
+title: "Fixed and Refactored Code for Board Validation"
-date: 2021-09-17
+date: 2021-09-19
 ---

 Today we debugged the methods of the board validation that weren't working and got them working.